Today, colored pencils come in different forms and packaging, options are countless!

 - Pencils set 120 albrecht durer watercolor pencils

 Even with a box of 120 shades, we are still able to buy individual sticks if necessary.
 This offer comes in very handy when working on a monochrome drawing that requires a single shade throughout.
-It pretty much chuck off the need to purchase a complete set all over again.
+It pretty much chucks off the need to purchase a complete set all over again.

 Now it may not score the highest points for its dry effects but the kind of blending you’ll get with these pencils is simply phenomenal once you’ve added water.
-The reason is because the core is oil-based which means only a small amount of paint can help provide a very thick coverage with one layer.
+The reason is that the core is oil-based which means only a small amount of paint can help provide a very thick coverage with one layer.

 What is also noticeable with the pencils is the quality of the end results.
 Because the pigment is thick and has high lightfastness, the drawings stay fresh for months, and hopefully, as time passes too.

-It is no surprise to say these colored pencils are premium-grade and expensive but since application is very easy, that makes the pencils suitable for all users including beginners.
+It is no surprise to say these colored pencils are premium-grade and expensive but since the application is very easy, that makes the pencils suitable for all users including beginners.

-What sets these pencils apart from the rest is that they are water-resistant as well as being soft and creamy.
+What sets these pencils apart from the rest is that they are water-resistant as well as soft and creamy.
 Its strong pigments give amazing coverage and popping effects.
 It also has incredible lightfastness.